Pan-Canadian-Genome-Library/molecular-data-submission-workflow/docs/input.md

 Before running the workflow, ensure you have:
 - [ ] `study_id` and `token` from PCGL administrator
 - [ ] Completed `file_metadata.tsv` and `analysis_metadata.tsv`
-- [ ] Data files with corresponding index files in accessible directory
+- [ ] Data files accessible from the execution environment — local directory, network mount, S3/Azure/GCS bucket, or HTTP/FTP URL
 - [ ] Verified file names in metadata match actual file names

 **New to PCGL?** See [Getting Started](introduction.md#getting-started) for registration steps.